unclereeemus/ytmp/README.md

   - Integration with eww widgets (through mpvsocket)

 **BUGS:**
-- moving songs next/previous to currently playing when using fzf or 'm' sometimes moves them one/two up/down instead of directly above or below. the workaround is to just use vim.
+- moving songs next/previous to currently playing when using fzf or cli options moves them one/two up/down instead of directly above or below. the workaround is to just use vim.
 - sometimes thumbnails don't update